In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 When dragging views into a layout other than

-differently, as appropriate for the layout properties available for that layout.
+responds differently, as appropriate for the layout attributes available for that layout.

 The appearance in the design editor is for preview only.
 Although editing your layout in the design editor can get you far with accurate appearances, you should run your app on an emulator or real device to verify the results.

-Instead of editing your view properties in XML, you can do so from the Properties window (on the right side of the Layout Editor).
+Instead of editing your view attributes in XML, you can do so from the Attributes window (on the right side of the Layout Editor).
 This window is available only when the design editor is open, so be sure you've selected the Design tab at the bottom of the window.

-When you select a view, the Properties window shows the following, as indicated in figure 5:
+When you select a view, the Attributes window shows the following, as indicated in figure 5:

 - View inspector with controls for width/height style, margins, and bias